Australian owned and operated. Supporting Australian small businesses for 10 years.

 A business credit score of 100 may only be achievable for businesses that pay expenses in advance (usually 30 days).
 The score may drop to about 80 for businesses that pay on time.
 Needless to say, it will head south for companies that are late with paying creditors.

-If an agency keeps a set of numbers, one of them could indicate the likelihood of your business failing.
+If an agency keeps a set of numbers, one of them could be a business failure score, which indicates the likelihood of your business failing.
 Think of it as a future risk assessment with a score ranging from 1,000 to 1,880.

 Using Your Business Credit Score